melissamonk-NOAA/CCFRP/README.md

 **Total Length**: Scripps (SIO), University of California Santa Barbara (UCSB) and Moss Landing Marine Labs (MLML) measure total length, allowing the caudal fin to splay naturally.
-**Fork Lengths**: Cal Poly (CP) and University of California Davis Bodega Marine Lab (BML) measure fork length.
+**Fork Length**: Cal Poly (CP) and University of California Davis Bodega Marine Lab (BML) measure fork length.
-**Total and pinched tail lengths**: Cal Poly Humboldt, formerly Humboldt State University (HSU) pinches the tail for species with a forked tail and takes natural splay/total length for fan tailed species.
+**Total and Pinched Tail Length**: Cal Poly Humboldt, formerly Humboldt State University (HSU) pinches the tail for species with a forked tail and takes natural splay/total length for fan tailed species.
 Awaiting a list of species for each measurement type from HSU.